file naming suggestions

 The use of these characters in a file name might cause problems with our printing software and produce unexpected results.

 A filename can not contain more than a single period (.) in the file name.
 Computer systems interpret any characters that follow a period to be a file extension type.
-Many applications will not open files with any of these illegal characters.

 Written by Dave Smith